 "A transformative artwork by its very definition must be transformative."

-I don't want to reveal the entire show.....you might have to watch the story a couple of times.
+I don't want to reveal the entire show.....you might have to watch the story a couple of times to absorb all the legalities.
 And the whole show has it's usual multiple threads of intrigue, sexual tension, and character development.
 All worth watching any night of the week!